NP-Omix/BioCompass/docs/usage.rst

 Usage
 =====

-The current version of BioCompass can network the gene cluster from ONE strain/genome against the gene cluster at `NCBI/GenBank <https://www.ncbi.nlm.nih.gov/genbank/>`_ and `MIBiG databases <http://mibig.secondarymetabolites.org>`_.
+The current version of BioCompass can network the gene clusters from ONE strain/genome against the gene clusters from `NCBI/GenBank <https://www.ncbi.nlm.nih.gov/genbank/>`_ and `MIBiG databases <http://mibig.secondarymetabolites.org>`_.
 Future Implementations will provide the option to analyze multiple strains.

 Using BioCompass in your queried genome
 ####